knightmoves-curriculum/advanced-c-sharp/README.md

 1. **Creating a POST Endpoint**
    - Adding functionality to handle POST requests and create new resources.

-1. **Handling Query Parameters in API Requests**
-   - Implementing dynamic filtering or searching using query parameters.

 1. **Working with Route Parameters**
    - Using route parameters for fetching resources dynamically based on URL values.